luca959/NA-3/README.md

 ## 4. Conclusion
 In the above part we compare our network with the random one generated with the same number of nodes and edges.

-We want to prove the Molloy-Reed Criteria to evaluate the robustness of the network also called Resilience, very important in our network. we have to find the critical threshold both for the Random and Real graph, which make us understand when the giant component is no more identifiable.
+We want to prove the Molloy-Reed Criteria to evaluate the robustness of the network also called Resilience, very important in our network.

+we have to find the critical threshold both for the Random and Real graph, which make us understand when the giant component is no more identifiable.

 If the threshold of the real graph is > of the threshold of the random graph the real is robust to random attack.

-By the previous experiment, we expect to have a threshold of the real graph < of the threshold of the random graph The threshold is calculated as follows:
+By the previous experiment, we expect to have a threshold of the real graph < of the threshold of the random graph.

+The threshold is calculated as follows: